zengguangjie/deDoc2/README.md

 ### Output files

 - file suffixed `.TAD` is the result of deDoc2.w, the higher level of TLD.
+- a single bin in one line should be removed as non-TAD regions.
 - file suffixed `.window.TAD` is the result of deDoc2.s, the lower level of TLD.

 The output files contains partitions as TLD results.
 Each line represents a TLD, containg the node id of this TLD, space split, numbering from 1.